AshayNaik97/drawing-app/README.md

 TO RUN THIS APPLICATION
 1)git clone the repo or download the zip file.
 2)set up classpath by adding all the dependencies given in the dependency folder.
-3)set up the mysql server using the sql file and DatabaseConnection.java file.
+3)set up the mysql server using the draw.sql file (in dependencies) and DatabaseConnection.java file.
 4)run the main.java file.

 ![image](https://github.com/AshayNaik97/drawing-app/assets/126677976/5d8578de-a884-4865-ba62-d5b07293b0e4)